Category: Photography

 5 tips from a newbie in the studio

 One of the pleasant surprises here in Sydney is that it has a very vibrant culture of Meetup groups.
 I thought Meetup, being a New York corporation would have very limited presence here.
-The opposite couldn’t have been more true.
-I’ve found groups that do photography, PHP development, WordPress, and more.
-It’s been easy to…
+The opposite… Read more

 • Australians love their fireworks